pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 ### MCMC - Solved using Gibbs Sampling:

+Algorithm:
+We took a random sample for each of the words and started performimg Gibb's sampling

 Running Time:Running time is one of the major issues in MCMC implementation.
 As per the time requirement mentioned in the assignment (code should run under 10 minutes) we were able to run only 75 samples  for each of the sentences.